-If the conditions of 4.19.2 do not exist the Contest Jury may, after calling for such advice as required, authorize programs to be flown with an optional break (an interruption where no interruption penalty is assessed).
+If the conditions of 4.19.2 do not exist, or if the airport field elevation is charted at or above 3,500 feet MSL, the Contest Jury may, after calling for such advice as required, authorize programs to be flown with an optional break (an interruption where no interruption penalty is assessed).
 Such breaks allow competitors to adjust altitude and reposition, thereby enabling the contest to continue.